mayt/BrowserGPT/README.md

 ## Limitations

 This script serves as a demonstration of GPT-4 and Playwright integration, and may not perform flawlessly for every task or website.
 Generated code snippets could fail to execute, or the model might not comprehend specific inputs.
 Consider providing a more detailed task description or rephrasing your input in these situations.
-Some websites might be too large to fit in the prompt; for these cases, try switching to `gpt4-32k`.
+Some websites might be too large to fit in the prompt for smaller models like base `gpt-4`, hence we default to `gpt-4-1106-preview` with 125k tokens.

 ## License